-a.
-Take the shipping papers and Emergency Response Guidebook and move yourself and other crewmembers upwind to the farthest distance recommended in the Evacuation Section of the emergency response information accompanying the shipping papers or the Emergency Response Guidebook's green pages that provide initial isolation distances.

-b.
-Stay out of ditches and low areas.

-c.
-Do Not Smoke or use fusees.

-- d.
-Provide the Train Dispatcher or Yardmaster with as much of the following information as possible: - specific location of the emergency (station, mile post location, nearest street or crossing); - (2) type of emergency; - (3) status of crewmembers; - (4) cars involved, including each car's initials and numbers and its extent of involvement (for example, leaking, derailed, or on fire); - (5) surroundings (for example, proximity to populated areas, local bodies of water or nearby drainage ditches or storm sewers; description of terrain; location of access roads; weather conditions); - (6) resources required to handle situation (for example, fire, ambulance, and law enforcement agencies); and - (7) location where a crewmember with shipping papers will meet arriving emergency response personnel. - e.
+- a.
+Take the shipping papers (including the emergency response information) and the Emergency Response Guidebook and move yourself and other crew members uphill and upwind the evacuation distances recommended in the Emergency Response Guidebook. - b.
+Stay out of ditches and low areas. - c.
+Do Not Smoke or use fusees. - d.
+Provide the Train Dispatcher or Yardmaster with as much of the following information as possible: - specific location of the emergency (station, mile post location, nearest street or crossing); - (2) type of emergency; - (3) status of crewmembers; - (4) cars involved, including each car's initials and numbers and its extent of involvement (for example, leaking, derailed, or on fire); - (5) surroundings (e.g., proximity to populated areas, local bodies of water or nearby drainage ditches or storm sewers; description of terrain; location of access roads; weather conditions); - (6) resources required to handle situation (for example, fire, ambulance, and law enforcement agencies); and - (7) location where a crewmember with shipping papers will meet arriving emergency response personnel. - e.
 Once you are in a safe location, identify yourself and cooperate with the local emergency response personnel as noted in Item 6 of this section.